What is app engagement and how to measure it

 But what’s next?

 Should you monitor engagement if you released an MVP?
 Yes.
-Monitoring engagement metrics helps you discover possible issues with UI design, app mechanics or onboarding — and resolve them before you get to the final release.
+Monitoring engagement metrics helps you discover possible issues with UI design, app mechanics, or onboarding — and resolve them before you get to the final release.
 And if you don’t have a product to test yet, Purrweb is here to help.
-Our team builds MVPs with React Native so you could go to market in just 3 months.
-We take care of each project from idea to app stores.
+Our team builds MVPs with React Native so you can go to market in just 3 months.
+We take care of each project from ideas to app stores.
 And yes, you still can choose the font for onboarding slides or the gamification model.

 We’ll be happy to work on your project — tell us about your future app in the contact form below.